Addthis Share Tools

 - Appoint a director for each museum (time frame not set in the legislation)

 The Secretary is naming interim directors for each museum while two executive search firms are retained to help with the search for the founding directors.
 Eduardo Díaz, director of the Smithsonian Latino Center, has been named interim director of the American Latino Museum.
-An interim director for the Women’s History Museum has not yet been named.
+Lisa Sasaki, the director of the Smithsonian Asian Pacific American Center, has been named the interim director for the Women’s History Museum.
 Park is coordinating the various activities related to the new museums.

 - Begin the site-selection process for each museum (to be completed in two years, by December 2022)